clearbank/ozoneapi-dev-ui-portal/docs/40-sandbox.md

 ![](/assets/images/consent3.png)

-Once the PSU consent is successful, ClearBank will redirect back to the redirect URI.
+Once the PSU consent is successful, Clear Bank  will redirect back to the redirect URI.
 Copy the Authcode from the URL

 ![](/assets/images/consent4.png)